 There are two types of surrogacies: traditional and gestational.
 Traditional surrogacy is one in which an artificial insemination takes place with the surrogate mother and the intended father's sperm.
 Gestational surrogacy is one in which the surrogate mother is implanted by an egg from an egg donor or possibly the intended mother as well as sperm from a sperm donor or possibly the intended father.
 In both instances the child is able to carry biological traits from one or both of its intended parents.

 Whether you are intending to start the surrogacy process for either a traditional or gestational surrogacy, a surrogacy agreement is necessary.
 Your surrogacy attorney at Abom & Kutulakis, L.L.P. will help you draft this considering many factors.
 You will want to determine who the legal parents will be, the surrogate mother, who the financial burden will fall on for all medical and legal procedures as well as any payment being made to the surrogate mother, who the egg donor will be, who the sperm donor will be as well as an agreement as to how many times the process with be tried until it is successful.

 Our Attorneys Can Help

 At Abom & Kutulakis, L.L.P., we understand that infertility is a difficult burden to bear for couples who wish to have children.
 But there are options and surrogacy is one of them.
-Give us a call today for your free consultation to discuss your surrogacy situation.
+Give us a call today for a consultation to discuss your surrogacy situation.